uzh-dqbm-cmi/lab-website/content/opportunity/master_opp/index.md

 ### Cell imaging-based diagnostic platform for patients with rheumatic diseases

-*Center of Experimental Rheumatology, Department of Rheumatology, University Hospital Zurich Prof. Caroline Ospelt and Dr. Eva Camarillo*

-*In collaboration with the Chair of Medical Informatics, Department of Quantitative Biomedicine, University of Zurich Prof. Michael Krauthammer, Dr. Ahmed Allam and Mr. Xiaochen Zheng (PhD student)*

 We are looking for a motivated student who is skilled in machine learning and algorithm development to explore our large multi-fluorescence imaging datasets at the single cell level, to build and validate a computational workflow for automated image analysis.